Critically Endangered Turtles That Might Disappear Forever

 Chelonoidis guntheri (Günther’s Giant Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Chelonoidis guntheri is a lesser-known species of tortoise that inhabits specific regions of South America.
-Named in honor of the British herpetologist Albert Günther, this species is part of the diverse Chelonoidis genus, known for its large and iconic tortoises.
-Scientific Classification Warning: You Might Spend…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Chelonoidis guntheri is a lesser-known species of tortoise that inhabits specific regions of South America.
+Named in honor of the British herpetologist Albert Günther, this species is part of the diverse Chelonoidis genus, known for…

 -